dgmstuart/dgmstuart.github.io-Octopress2/source/_posts/2014-08-20-migrating-postgres-data-from-an-old-rails-project-to-a-new-one.markdown

 In the old app, dates are stored in a `swing_dates` table (which has unique entries) and associated with `events` via a join table: `event_swing_dates` _(Don't do this.
 If you can believe it, this was done in an attempt to speed up database queries)_.

-In the old app this complexity is hidden under the hood and events just have a `#dates` method which pulls out the relevant list.
-For the sake of sanity, my import solution needs to take advantage of that method.
+The thought of transforming this data at the SQL level gives me a headache.
+Fortunately in the old app this complexity is hidden under the hood and events just have a `#dates` method which pulls out the relevant list.
+For the sake of sanity, my import solution needs to take advantage of that method - hence doing the transformation at the application level using migrations.

 Step 0: Convert the old app to use postgres